Halle Berry’s Show-Stopping Afro At Academy Awards

 “Halle Berry’s hair.
 I would not be mad if she took a bathroom break and traded wigs with somebody, anybody.
 Love you, though, Halle.”

-Not unexpectedly, there was some backlash over some of the tweets, with some accusing them of being racially charged and even racist, according to The Miami Herald.
+Not unexpectedly, there was some backlash over some of the tweets, with some accusing them of being racially charged and even racist, according to the Miami Herald.
 Sports Illustrated made a social gaffe, according to some, when they tweeted a side-by-side comparison of Halle Berry and NBA free agent Anderson Varejao, who both sport afro hairstyles.
 There was no caption, but many people immediately responded in a negative way, and Sports Illustrated took the tweet down soon after.

 Charles M. Blow tweeted that whoever tweeted it on behalf of Sports Illustrated should be fired.

 “This is rude as hell!
 Whichever intern u have manning ur acct tonight should be fired, this should be deleted and an apology should be made.”